explooosion/PoeFilterSyntax/README.md

 This is a POE ( Path of Exile ) filter highlight for [VS Code](https://code.visualstudio.com/).

-The extension will make your `.filter` more visible and editable.
+The extension will make your `.filter`, `.ruthlessfilter` more visible and editable.

 -------